splunk/observability-workshop/content/en/s4r/7-log-observer/4-log-view-chart.md

 {{% /notice %}}

-In the next session, we will look at Splunk Synthetics to see how we can automate testing of web-based applications.
+In the next session, we will look at Splunk Synthetics to see how we can automate the testing of web-based applications.